mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 ## 1. MXC Vision

-> The MXC vision is to introduce a systematic process to both simplify and
+> The MXC vision is to introduce a Web3.0 process to both simplify and
 > increase data transactions for AI and blockchain devices.

-The decentralized web3 and metaverse infrastructure upon which MXC’s system is based is the future of Low Power Wide Access Network (LPWAN) and the Machine eXchange Protocol (MXProtocol).
+The decentralized Web3.0 and metaverse infrastructure upon which MXC’s system is based is the future of Low Power Wide Access Network (LPWAN) and the Meta X Protocol (MXProtocol).
 Utilizing this solid device network foundation, MXC is introducing an extraordinarily unique token, MXC, which allows for increased data transactions and an idiosyncratic data flow